-In July 2018, the Company renewed its lease for 7,580 square feet of office space in Cincinnati, Ohio which includes one month of free rent, escalating rent payments and expires in July 2021.
-Beginning in December 2018, the Company entered a lease for 4,000 square feet of office space in Lexington, Massachusetts which expires in December 2021.
-The Company also leases 687 square feet of space in Dexter, Michigan which expires in October 2019.
-Total rent expense for all operating leases was \$0.2 million for both the years ended December 31, 2018 and 2017
+During 2019, the Company leased 7,580 square feet of office space in Cincinnati, Ohio, 4,000 square feet of office space in Lexington, Massachusetts and 687 square feet of office space in Dexter Michigan.
+During the fourth quarter of 2019, the Company terminated the Lexington and Dexter leases, without penalty.
+The Cincinnati property lease includes one month of free rent, escalating rent payments and expires in July 2021.
+Total rent expense for all operating leases was \$0.3 million and \$0.2 million for the years ended December 31, 2019 and 2018, respectively.

-The Company contracts with various organizations to conduct research and development activities, including clinical trial organizations to manage clinical trial activities.
-The scope of the services under these research and development contracts can be modified and the contracts cancelled by the Company upon written notice.
-In the event of a cancellation, the Company would be liable for the cost and expenses incurred to date as well as any close out costs of the service arrangement.
+We also have contracts with various organizations to conduct research and development activities, including clinical trial organizations to manage clinical trial activities.
+The scope of the services under these research and development contracts can be modified and the contracts cancelled by us upon written notice.
+In the event of a cancellation, we would be liable for the cost and expenses incurred to date as well as any close out costs of the service arrangement.